-In 2011-12, the Western squad again brought home a third-place finish at Nationals that helped the Bulldogs to its second-straight Reserve Title.
+In 2011-12, the Western squad again brought home a third-place finish at the NCEA National Championship and the Horsemanship MOP, which helped the Bulldogs to its second-straight Reserve Title.

-This season, Meneely has guided the Western riders to a 6-2-3 record in Horsemanship and a 5-3-3 record in Reining.
+During the 2013-14 season, Meneely guided the Western riders to a 8-3-1 record in Horsemanship and a 7-5 record in Reining.

-Since 1992, Meneely has co-owned and operated Meneely Show Horses, Ltd., of Conyers, Ga., along with her husband Rob.
-They have produced over 450 World and National Championships in both Western and Hunt Seat.
+Meneely owns and operates Meneely Show Horses, Ltd., of Conyers, Ga., along with her husband Rob.
+They produced over 450 World and National Championships in both Western and Hunt Seat.
 During that time Meneely has handled all aspects of the business, including recruitment and training of show riders, selection and training of horses, sales and marketing of the business, farm management, and custom design of show clothes.

-Meneely already has experience as an instructor on the collegiate level.
-For three years (1996-99) she developed and taught Equestrian courses at Georgia Perimeter College in Conyers.
-Yet her latest venture will take her career in a much different direction.
+For three years (1996-99) Meneely developed and taught equestrian courses at Georgia Perimeter College in Conyers.